Stoke-on-Trent railway station: Southbound

-Future services
+Future proposals

-Following the Crewe Hub consultation, it was announced that the then Transport Secretary, Chris Grayling, would ask the future West Coast Partnership operator to include a HS2 service via Stoke-on-Trent, Macclesfield and then on to terminate at Manchester.

-Furthermore, there are also strong proposals to reopen the mothballed Stoke–Leek line.
+There are strong proposals to reopen the mothballed Stoke–Leek line.
 This would allow the town to be reconnected to the national rail network for the first time in 40 years, via Fenton Manor railway station, allowing for future metro services.
 The plan has received approval from the county council and is in the early construction phase of Leek (Churnet Valley) railway station and the connecting rail line.

 The station surroundings

 The original, now disused, goods yard lies behind the northbound platforms.
 There were various proposals for its use, including an "iconic" conference centre.
 However, in April 2007, Virgin Trains announced that 264 new car parking spaces would be made available at Stoke-on-Trent station by January 2009, adding to the two existing small car parks.
 A new access road, junction and traffic lights were constructed to serve the goods yard road entrance, when the A500 upgrade was completed in 2006/7.
 The new car park opened October 2009.

-Winton Chambers (a self-contained section of the main station building, including the entire upper floor) is currently leased to Staffordshire University, which has its main Stoke-on-Trent campuses in College Road off Station Road and in Leek Road nearby.
+Winton Chambers (a self-contained section of the main station building, including the entire upper floor) is currently leased to the University of Staffordshire, which has its main Stoke-on-Trent campuses in College Road off Station Road and in Leek Road nearby.
 The university also leases Nos.
 1, 2 & 3 Winton Square and Nos.
 4 & 5 Winton Square, which with the North Stafford Hotel and the current station comprise the original 1848 station complex.
-There is also a Subway outlet situated to the right of the North Stafford Hotel as you look at it.
+There is also a Subway outlet situated to the right of the North Stafford Hotel.

 Directly opposite the station entrance is the statue of potter Josiah Wedgwood (1730–1795), sculpted by Edward Davis and erected in 1863.
 Wedgwood holds in his hand an exact copy of the Portland Vase, the reproduction of which showed the British that they could at last surpass the achievements of the finest craftsmen of the Roman Empire.
 The statue stands in front of the North Stafford Hotel.

 Also directly opposite the station is the British Pottery Manufacturer's Federation Club ("The Potter's Club") which is a large private member's club situated in Federation House, and which is run for the benefit of the many local pottery manufacturers.
 It was established in 1951, and still operates.

 Also the main Royal Mail depot for Stoke-on-Trent is located opposite the station next to the North Stafford Hotel.
 Until the early 1990s mail arrived from all over the county into Stoke station and then transferred across the road to the sorting office.